 His research interests are in teams, team cognition, knowledge management, performance improvement, leadership, theory building, complexity theory, multilevel models, and meta-analysis techniques.
 He has published articles in Advances in Developing Human Resources; European Journal of Training and Development; Human Resource Development Review; Journal of Information and Knowledge Management; Journal of Knowledge Management; Journal of Manufacturing Technology Management; New Horizons in Adult Education & Human Resource Development; Performance Improvement; Performance Improvement Quarterly; Systems; The International Journal of Technology, Knowledge, & Society; and The Irish Journal of Technology Enhanced Learning.

-He is the co–developer of The Flow System, the co-author of The Flow System Guide [free online version], The Flow System Guide, and The Flow System: Key Principles and Attributes.
+He is the co–developer of The Flow System, the co-author of The Flow System Guide [free online version], The Flow System Guide, The Flow System: Key Principles and Attributes, and The Flow System: The Evolution of Agile and Lean Thinking in an Age of Complexity (Hardcover, Kindle).

 Current CV as of 5/2020: